 The annual Kent State University Aeronautics Fair, taking place at the KSU Airport/Andrew Paton Field, has been a fixture in the Stow/Kent community for more than two decades.
-However, for the safety of everyone, the College of Aeronautics and Engineering-funded event must be suspended to focus on the construction of a new academic building at Andrew Paton Field.
+However, the College of Aeronautics and Engineering-funded event must be suspended to focus on the construction of a new academic building at Andrew Paton Field.

 We welcome your donations for the new building in hopes of speeding up the construction initiative.
 For those of you who loyally attended the event, we thank you for spending your time with us.
 For those who made financial and time commitments to making the fair successful, you have been equally invaluable, and we hope to work with you again soon.

 The information contained here reflects the 2017 Kent State University Aeronautics Fair and is purely for reference